 5 Ways to Spot a fake DJ

-To beat match live as a DJ you need to cue a new song into the mix which requires a pair of headphones or in ear monitors of some sort.
-The DJ needs to wear them in-between each and every song change.
+To beat match live as a DJ you need to cue a new song into the mix which requires a pair of headphones or in-ear monitors of some sort.
+The DJ needs to wear them in-between every song change.
 This occurs approximately every 1- 3 minutes or even constantly throughout the entire set they mix.
 This question may lead to the next further questions.

-Volume Faders: In some cases the DJ may choose to put the crossfader in the middle of the mixer allwoing all assigned songs to come through.
+Volume Faders: In some cases, the DJ may choose to put the crossfader in the middle of the mixer allowing all assigned songs to come through.
 Then they use the volume faders instead to control the volume of each input.